|

 be accompanied by smiles, good humour and an ability not

 to get fixated on driving the price into the ground.
+The best time for travelling to

 Pakistan depends on which part of the country you intend